dave-inc/apple-pay-decrypt/README.md

 awk '{printf "%s\\n", $0}' <staging|prod>PrivatePem.pem
 ```

-13. Create a json file `cert.json` and use the values from step 12 to replace the values of the certPem/privatePem keys of the example json object below.
-Replace the version value to the expiration date of the new certificate which can be found in the Certificates tab in the Apple developer website.
-(Note: should be 2 yrs from the day the certificate was created).
+13. Create a json file `<staging|prod>Cert.json` and use the values from step 12 to replace the values of the certPem/privatePem keys of the example json object below.
+Replace the version value to the expiration date of the new certificate found in the `EXPIRATION` column of the [certificate list](https://developer.apple.com/account/resources/certificates/list).
+The expiration should be 2 yrs from the day the certificate was created.

 ```json
 {